 Based on simulations, many previous works have argued for a more complex picture \citep[e.g.][]{cold_accretion_keres,dekel_filament_accretion}, in which the gas is delivered to dark matter halos through filaments rather than being spherically accreted, and in low mass halos, these cold filaments can reach all the way to the central galaxy, and so never build a spherical cold gas halo.
 Only at later times, when they become wider and less dense, and the halo has a higher virial temperature, do these filaments join the hot gas halo.

 These two pictures are very different for low mass halos ($M_{\rm halo}\lsim 3\times 10^{11}\Msol$).
 How important this is for galaxy properties depends on the cooled gas masses that they predict.
-Fig.~\ref{fig:cooling_results_fast_cooling1} compares the cooling history of a low mass halo predicted by the new SA model and by the hydrodynamical simulation.
+Fig.~\ref{fig:cooling_results_fast_cooling1} compares the cooling history of a low mass halo (halo ID 1161) predicted by the new SA model and by the hydrodynamical simulation.
+In the figure we compare both the mass cooling rate and the cumulative mass that has cooled.
 This halo has mass $2.4\times 10^{11}\Msol$ at $z=0$, and so is close to the upper mass limit for the fast cooling regime only at very late times.
-The predicted cooling histories show both the mass cooling rate and the cumulative mass that has cooled.

 This figure shows that the predictions for the mass cooling rate from the new SA model and from the simulation are generally in good agreement for this halo.
 The gas cooling is seen to turn on suddenly at $z \sim 8-9$ in both the gas simulation and the SA model.
 This is a result of the temperature threshold set for gas cooling in the gas simulation, and the corresponding halo mass threshold set in the SA model, as described in \S\ref{sec:cooling_thresholds}.
 The large drop in mass cooling rates at $z\sim 0$ seen in the simulation results is, however, an artificial effect that results from our method of estimating the mass of gas that has cooled down over a timestep from the mass of stars formed in that timestep, as will be discussed later in \S\ref{sec:results_artificial_effects}.
 After allowing for this, the predicted cumulative cooled down masses for the SA model and the simulation are also generally in good agreement.